 Carl Walther founded the Carl Walther GmbH Sportwaffen company in 1886.
 (GmbH is the German equivalent of the U.S. designation LLC, limited liability corporation).
-This is name of the parent company headquartered in both Ulm and Arnsburg, Germany.
+This is the name of the parent company headquartered in both Ulm and Arnsberg, Germany.

 Skipping ahead to more modern times (and guns), in 1929 the company began to make one of the all-time great guns — the PP (Polizeipistole, Police Pistol).
-This was a gun made for police agencies, and was followed soon afterwards by the PPK (Polizeipistole Kriminalmodell, Police Pistol Detective model).
-These guns were made in .32 ACP, .22 LR, .380 ACP and a few in .25 ACP.
+This was a gun made for police agencies and followed soon afterward by the PPK (Polizeipistole Kriminalmodell, Police Pistol Detective model).
+Additionally, these guns were available in .32 ACP, .22 LR, .380 ACP, and a few in .25 ACP.

 The U.S. Connection